 While there are multiple ways to operate the technology, they all involve some form of switch.
-The reason to hide the kill switch is, so no one else knows where it is.
+The reason to hide the kill switch is so no one else knows where it is.
 If they know there’s a kill switch, they won’t have trouble starting your vehicle.
-The varying types of kill switches involve different levels of installation and operation.
+Different types of kill switches involve different levels of installation and operation.

 5 Types of Kill Switches

 You can install a fuel system relay switch, preventing the fuel from getting to the engine.
 There’s also a battery disconnect switch that’s simple to use.
 Otherwise, you could choose the remote car battery switch, an ignition wire kill switch or fuse box kill switch.

 Here is a more detailed list of the types of kill switches you can install in your car:

 Until you activate the fuel pump relay switch, no fuel can make it through the lines to the engine.
 Without fuel, it’s impossible for the motor to start.
 Interestingly enough, the engine will still crank, but there’s not going to be any gas to get it turned over.
 So, if a thief gets into your car, they will simply believe that there’s something wrong with your car and they will move on.